logicopslab/3-tier-app-with-terraform/README.md

 It uses a custom module located in ./modules/rds to create an RDS database instance.
 It specifies the subnet IDs from the VPC module for the private subnets, the security group ID for the database, the database username, and the database password.
-The database password is retrieved from a file named rds_pass.txt located in the parent directory (../) of the Terraform configuration file.

 **AWS Secrets Manager:**